dylangleason/primes/README.md

 make
 ```

+Make sure to use a terminal emulator that supports [ANSI Colors](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors), as the printed primes are indicated in green color.

 ## Running The Tests

-You can run the unit tests and the bench mark tests using the following commands, respectively:
+You can run the unit tests using the following:

 ```console
 make test
 ```

+Benchmark tests can also be run for the `PrimesUpTo` function:

 ```console
 make bench